Tinker-Twins/AprilTag/README.md

 This library supports C, C++ and Python for extended user support and seamless integration with existing software.
 It is capable of detecting and tracking single as well as multiple tags and computing their pose (homogeneous transformation matrix) w.r.t. camera in real-time.
 </p>

+## DEPENDENCIES

+`OpenCV` (optional) - Note that the C library will compile successfully without this dependency.
+However, this dependency is required in order to run certain example/demo code.

 ## SETUP

 1. Clone this `AprilTag` repository to your local machine.